BenjaminEngelman/BenjaminEngelman.github.io/index.md

 ![](/assets/waffle_food_trans.svg)

-Among these transactions for meat-based products, 40% of them are for products that contain meat (eg. meat sandwiches, bolognese, etc.).
+Among these transactions for meat products, 40% of them are for partially meat based-products (eg. meat sandwiches, bolognese, etc.).
 36% of them are transactions related to red meat and 17% to white meat.
 We observe less seafood consumption which consists of only 7% of the transactions of meat products.

 ![](/assets/waffle_meat_trans.svg)